-- 1. Dynamic administration is the means by which the conductor creates and maintains the setting of the group - 2.
-The conductor: - 3.
-Provides structures for the group in time and place - 4.
-Mediates communication between the group and the outside world - 5.
-Guards the group's boundaries and manages its times - 6.
-Gives definition to boundary events like late arrivals or premature departures so they can be explored therapeutically - 7.
-Helps ensure all actions are woven into the texture of the group's dynamics - 8.
-Takes responsibility for furniture and furbishment of the room including its circle of chairs

-- 9. Handles notices about absences and provides messages to the group from absentees - 10.
-Provides out-group contact with relatives on the one hand and with fellow professionals on the other - 11.
-Maintains correspondence with other clinicians concerned with the wellbeing of group members - 12.
-Maintains a memory for the group in terms of its dynamic history and the dynamic history of its members - 13.
-Fee-payment issues for groups in private practice are an integral part of dynamic administration.
+- 2 Provides structures for the group in time and place - 3 Mediates communication between the group and the outside world - 4 Guards the group's boundaries and manages its times - 5 Gives definition to boundary events like late arrivals or premature departures so they can be explored therapeutically - 6 Helps ensure all actions are woven into the texture of the group's dynamics - 7 Takes responsibility for furniture and furnishment of the room, including its circle of chairs - 8 Handles notices about absences and provides messages to the group from - 9 Provides out-group contact with relatives on the one hand and with fellow professionals on the other - 10 Maintains correspondence with other clinicians concerned with the well-being of group members - 11 Maintains a memory for the group in terms of its dynamic history and the dynamic history of its members - 12 Fee-payment issues for groups in private practice are an integral part of dynamic administration.

-Stripping out those principles that I would think are more relevant to group analytic/therapeutic settings, that is, principles 9, 10, 11 and 12, I argue that taking a complexity approach to group work involves paying attention to most aspects of the remaining seven responsibilities of the group conductor.
+Stripping out those principles that I would think are more relevant to group analytic/therapeutic settings, that is, principles 9, 10, 11, and 12, I argue that taking a complexity approach to group work involves paying attention to most aspects of the remaining seven responsibilities of the group conductor.
 The consistent and conducive room/environment and circle of chairs have been part of my way of working since MSOL commenced back in 2008.
 However, I now ensure that Community Meetings start and end on time.
-At the start of each session I update the group on any known absentees or prearranged latecomers.
+At the start of each session, I update the group on any known absentees or prearranged latecomers.
 And following the session, I check in with any 'unauthorised' absentees.
-I have come to understand the importance of dynamic administration in helping to create a 'safe' space for both the group and myself.
+I have come to understand the importance of dynamic administration in helping to create a 'safe' space for both the group and me.

 As noted above, I had participated in several groups that had been run along group analytic lines (DMan, Experiential Group, Foundation Course) and I had never really understood the convenor's compulsion for starting and ending on time.
-Even though I had engaged with the theory on a number of occasions, I had not grasped the importance of dynamic administration to the smooth running of the group.
+Even though I had engaged with the theory on several occasions, I had not grasped the importance of dynamic administration to the smooth running of the group.
 In holding and containing anxiety, dynamic administration promotes the conditions required for exchange (learning) (Thornton, 2016: 32).
 My initial motivation for sticking to the allotted time was compliance with the 'rules' of working in a group engaged in analytic/reflective practice.
 This resonates with the argument that one might initially find oneself 'sticking to the letter of the law' as a means of moving from 'novice to competent beginner' (Dreyfus and Dreyfus, 1986.
 See Chapter 3).